 If there is something that minorities will appreciate is when a state attempts to make them feel more welcome.
 This is usually achieved when that state is trying to eliminate the need to force people to learn the foreign language in order to function normally within its borders.
 The state of Connecticut has recently made another step towards that goal by translating to Spanish a tutorial video for Hispanic citizens.
-This was done in a form of a tutorial video for Spanish speaking audience in order to simplify the state tax form.
+This was done in the form of a tutorial video for Spanish speaking audience in order to simplify the state tax form.

 About Kevin Sullivan

 This is a great way to display how his department actually serves the taxpayers and does not exist for the sole purpose of gathering their taxes.
-Like it was mentioned before, people who live their lives in a different state should feel more appreciated by being addressed in their native language.
+Like it was mentioned before, people who live their lives in a different states should feel more appreciated by being addressed in their native language.

 Spanish language and Connecticut